-Any individual, corporation, partnership, limited liability company (LLC), trust, estate or other legal entity who violates any provisions of this Ordinance or any other order, rule or regulations made hereunder shall, upon conviction be subject to forfeitures of not less than one hundred dollars (\$100.00), nor more than five hundred dollars (\$500.00) for each offense, together with the costs of prosecution and attorneys' fees, and in default of payment of such amounts, shall be imprisoned in the county jail until such fine and forfeitures are paid, but not to exceed thirty (30) days.
+Any individual, corporation, partnership, limited liability company (LLC), trust, estate or other legal entity who violates any provisions of the Ordinance or any other order, rule or regulations made hereunder shall, upon conviction, be subject to forfeitures of not less than one hundred dollars (\$100), nor more than five hundred dollars (\$500) for each offense, together with the cost of prosecution and attorney's fees, and in default of payment of such amounts, shall be imprisoned in the county jail until such fine an forfeitures are paid, but not to exceed thirty (30 days).
 Each day that a violation continues shall be considered a separate offense.
-In addition to the foregoing the Town of Williamstown may see injunctive relief and abatement orders in the event of a violation of this ordinance.
+In addition to the foregoing, the Village of Kekoskee may seek injunctive relief and abatement orders in the event of a violation of this ordinance.